 The curriculum at East Preston Islamic College certainly starts with numeracy and literacy, it expands much further to include a rich and varied choice of subjects.
-We follow the Victorian Curriculum standards and guidelines.
+We follow the new Victorian Curriculum standards and guidelines.
 The College provides an opportunity for students to learn in a safe and secure Islamic environment.
-Our curriculum includes Qur’an classes, Arabic classes and Islamic Studies classes as well as a English as Another Language (EAL) program.
+Our curriculum includes Qur’an classes, Arabic classes and Islamic Studies classes as well as a English as Another Language (EAL) program

 Early Years: Foundation (Formerly Prep) to Grade 2.

 The aim of the East Preston Islamic College’s Early Years Program is to give every student encouraging, rewarding and enjoyable experience at school.
 Every child is special.
 Every child is unique in his or her own way.
 We instil a sense of responsibility towards learning into children.
 Teachers and parents together build a healthy environment for a child’s all round growth in the early years of learning.
 This cooperative learning through teachers’ guidance and parents’ affection helps children reach their highest potential.

 Middle & Upper Primary: Grades 3 to 6

 At East Preston Islamic College, we build a strong foundation for the Year Three to Six students in the crucial Primary years of learning.
 Students learn to be responsible to manage and organise their learning to develop work habits.
 We encourage students to become independent and actively take a part in the learning process.
 Students learn to become responsible and learn to appreciate different viewpoints.